live-clones/gmsh/README.txt

 is located in doc/texinfo/.
 See the demos/ directory and the web site http://gmsh.info for additional examples.

-Building Gmsh from its source code requires a C++ compiler and CMake (http://cmake.org).
-Building the graphical user interface requires FLTK 1.3.2 or higher (http://fltk.org), configured with OpenGL support.
-Support for constructive solid geometry requires OpenCASCADE 6.9 or higher (version 7.2 or higher is highly recommended; http://www.opencascade.com).
+Building Gmsh from source code requires a C++ compiler and CMake (http://cmake.org).
+Building the graphical user interface requires FLTK 1.3.2 or higher (FLTK-dev 1.4 is required on macOS Mojave; http://fltk.org), configured with OpenGL support.
+Support for boolean operations, constructive solid geometry features and STEP file import requires OpenCASCADE 6.9 or higher (version 7.2 or higher is highly recommended; http://www.opencascade.com).